githubgobi/assignment-feb2022/readme.md

 - First step is to, clone this project.
   Once cloning of the project is done.
 Go to root of this project and Open terminal to
 - Run Command "composer install"
-- Open .env file and copy .env.example file .env file.
+- Open .env file and copy .env.example file to .env file.
 - using sqlite , so no need to worry about mysql installation.file location: (db file avilable on database/database.sqlite)
 - SQLITE Viewer https://inloop.github.io/sqlite-viewer/  - helps to view the database schema and details stored on database

 Once done with the changes, Open terminal again to
+- Run Command "php artisan migrate:refresh --seed"  - It helps to create table add sample entries
-- Run Command "php artisan serve"
+- Run Command "php artisan serve" - It helps start the php server
 - If ypu are having issue port run these command ( "php artisan serve --port=8001" as change API end point url on postman collections).

 Now you are ready to excute the API collection.